nottaro/littleroot/content/sai things.md

 - Process of changing conformation (shape) of a protein by placing the protein in a non optimum environment (temperature or pH)
 - Enzymes work best with specific pH and temperature ranges, i.e. optimum pH and optimum temperature
 - Non-optimum temperature
-	- When placed in a non-optimum temperature, the enzyme bonds (IMFS and weaker bonds like disulphide) are broekn if the temperature are high and this causes the enzyme to lose its unique 3D shape
+	- When placed in a non-optimum temperature, the enzyme bonds (IMFS and weaker bonds like disulphide) are broken if the temperature are high and this causes the enzyme to lose its unique 3D shape
 	- When placed in a very low temperature, the enzymes forms too manu bonds as distant groups are brought closer than usual and this results in a change in the functional group of the pH
 - Non-optimum pH
 	- When pH is increased, the solution is more basic, meaning the amine group will donate a proton (LCP)